Banana Greek Yoghurt Pancakes

 Thermomixer?
 This Thermomix pancake recipe is very simple.
 Mash the banana in your machine, before adding all other wet ingredients.
 Mix, then add the dry ingredients.
 Mix again to combine.
 Then, in a non-stick pan on the stovetop, cook the pancake batter in batches.

-Store these pancakes in an airtight container in the fridge for up to 5 days.
-You can also freeze pancakes for up to 3 months between layers of parchment paper/baking paper in an airtight container or freezer bag.
-From the fridge or once defrosted, warm the pancakes for 15 to 30 seconds in the microwave.
+STORING: Store these yoghurt pancakes in an airtight container in the fridge for up to 5 days.
+You can also freeze these pancakes for up to 3 months between layers of parchment paper/baking paper in an airtight container or freezer bag.

 If you make these Banana Greek Yoghurt Pancakes, please leave a 🌟 star rating and a 📝 comment below.
 I love hearing how my recipes work for you and your family!
-Don’t forget to follow me on Facebook, Instagram and Pinterest too for more healthy breakfast recipes.
+Don’t forget to follow me on Facebook, Instagram and Pinterest too for more kids’ breakfast recipes.

 Happy cooking,